Advair Diskus (fluticasone propionate and salmeterol inhalation powder)

 Things to know about Advair Diskus

 Advair Diskus should not be used to relieve sudden breathing problems, as a rescue inhaler, or if a person has a severe allergy to milk proteins.
 It should also not be used in those who have allergies to any of the ingredients in the Advair Diskus.
+After each dose of Advair, patients should rinse their mouth with water and spit the water out to prevent getting a fungus infection in the mouth and throat.
 For the full list of ingredients, refer to the Prescribing Information.

 Before starting treatment with Advair Diskus, it’s important to tell your healthcare provider about any existing medical conditions, including but not limited to: